 3. Fees and charges are lower for STI ETF

 Because the purpose of the STI ETF is just to replicate the performance of the STI, the management fees are significantly lower compared to actively managed funds whose main purpose is to generate profit.
 In other words, the managers behind an STI ETF aren’t obliged to ensure you don’t lose money.
 As a result, no sales charges are incurred when you sell your units.
 Do note that you’ll still be subjected to brokerage commissions and fees, just like everyone else.
+You can compare online brokerages to see which is best for you.

 Are ETFs suitable for everyone?